 The ancient Acropolis of Thassos, surrounded by armored marble walls, is located on a hill overlooking the ancient market.
 The remains of the imposing wall of Thassos’ Acropolis were used to secure the town, its inhabitants, and its treasures.

-Convent Of Archangel Michael
+Monastery & Convent Of Archangel Michael

 Villages

-There are dozens of fantastic villages to check in Thassos, starting with Limenaria, the second largest town in Thassos.
-Limenaria is a bit less than 40 km from the capital and displays a mining past that started at the beginning of the past century by a German mining corporation.
+Let us start with Limenaria, the second-largest town.
+It is less than 40 km from the capital and has a mining past that started with a German mining corporation at the beginning of the past century.

-Above the hilly Thassos terrain, at 220 meters above the sea, the small village of Theologos was the island’s capital during the Turkish occupation (between 1455-1883) and way beyond that until 1902, when the Egyptians left the island.
+Above the hilly Thassos terrain, at 220 meters above the sea, the small village of Theologos was the island’s capital during the Turkish occupation (between 1455 and 1883) and way beyond that until 1902, when the Egyptians left the island.
 The picturesque village is filled with narrow paved alleys and constructions influenced by Macedonian architecture.
 Theologos is also famous for an ancient stone bridge.
 The village has its own characteristic cuisine, several small chapels, and a folkloric museum located in an old mansion.

-Potos is a more modern seaside village, popular among tourists.
+Potos is a more modern seaside village that is popular among tourists.
 The coastal village is located on the southern coast, about 40 kilometers from Limenas.
 Potos was also the main harbor of Theologos.
 There are several beautiful beaches in the area, and it is a great place to stay if you want to experience some nightlife during your vacation.
 Also, remember that it’s in this area of the island where you can enjoy some of the most amazing sunsets in Thassos.

 If you enjoyed the settlement of Theologos, another gorgeous village you cannot miss is Panagia, a picturesque mountainous village about 8 kilometers from Limenas.
 It also held the privilege of being the capital of Thassos back during the Greek Revolution in 1821.
 The village features gorgeous narrow stone alleys and houses with small balconies and wood verandas.
 Several streams and channels cross the village, producing a constant, calming, watery sound.